Skip to content

 For persistent configuration, add it to your shell profile (~/.bashrc, ~/.zshrc, etc.) or pass it through your MCP client configuration.

-Once Wine and LTspice are in place, use the check_installation tool to confirm everything is working:
+Once LTspice is in place, use the check_installation tool to confirm everything is working:

 check_installation()